psoukie/mmqeval/README.md

 # MMQEval

+## About

+This is a repository for MMQEval, the Multi-Modal Quality Evaluation model.
+It will contain the model definition documents, canonical schema and examples, and an academic paper describing the model and its background.

+[MMQEval](https://mmqeval.org) © 2025 by Agustin Da Fieno Delucchi, Katerina Gasova, and Pavel Soukenik is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

+## MMQEval Preview (v0.3)

-## Model Definition and Configuration Profile**
+### Model Definition

-This document outlines the MMQ Eval quality framework, its modular structure, scoring definitions, and default configuration for use in scoring multimodal content.
+This document outlines the MMQEval quality framework, its modular structure, scoring definitions, and default configuration for use in scoring multimodal content.

----

-## Dimensions
+### Dimensions

 |Dimension|Description|
 |---|---|